FraunhoferIVI/helyos-documentation/docs/source/3-helyos-and-client-apps/communication.rst

     GraphiQL view

-For example a graphql request to create a mission in plain python would be written as:
+For example, a GraphQL request to create a mission in plain python would be written as:

 .. code:: python